How to Install Mixxx on Ubuntu 26.04, 24.04 and 22.04

 Install Mixxx from Ubuntu Repositories

-The Ubuntu package is the lowest-maintenance choice, especially on 26.04 where it already ships the current 2.5.x branch.
+The Ubuntu package is the lowest-maintenance choice because it stays inside Ubuntu’s own archive.
 Mixxx lives in Ubuntu’s Universe repository on every supported LTS release, so if apt cannot find the package on a minimal system, enable Universe and Multiverse in Ubuntu first.

 sudo apt install -y mixxx